 Order of Operations

-When enabling link aggregation between UniFi switches it is important to retain access to the controller for provisioning to take place.
+When enabling link aggregation between UniFi switches it is important to retain access to the Network application for provisioning to take place.
 When enabling the LAG on the devices be certain that configuration changes are first done on the downstream switch, and then on the upstream switch.

 - Hashing based on Source/Destination MAC, VLAN, EtherType, and incoming port associated with the packet